FrostyNick/dotfiles/.config/nvim/readme.md

 on the web
 ([ThePrimeagen video with timestamp](https://youtu.be/w7i4amO_zaE?t=234))

+If any new changes are made, you need to `:w` so Packer.nvim can see the changes.

+Then:
 `:so`

 If errors show up for above command, (`ZQ`) quit out of vim, reopen the